-In the two fiscal years ended March 31, 2022 and up to the date of this prospectus, YS Group was not involved in any material proceedings in respect of intellectual property right infringement claims against YS Group or initiated by YS Group.
+During the three fiscal years ended March 31, 2023 and six months ended September30, 2023 and up to the date of this prospectus, YS Group has not been involved in any material proceedings in respect of intellectual property right infringement claims against YS Group or initiated by YS Group.
 However, there are risks that YS Group may be subject to claims that YS Group has infringed the intellectual property rights of third parties, and YS Group may not be able to adequately protect its own intellectual property rights.
-For details, see the section entitled "Risk Factors - Risks Related to YS Group's Intellectual Property."
+For details, see "Risk Factors - Risks Related to YS Group's Intellectual Property."